 If you have psoriasis, you may be concerned about it spreading, either to other people or on other parts of your own body.
-Psoriasis isn’t contagious and you can’t catch it from someone else or pass it on to another person.
-However, psoriasis can spread to other parts of your own body if you already have it.
+Psoriasis isn’t contagious, and you can’t contract it from someone else or transmit it to another person.

-Psoriasis has two main risk factors: your immune system and your genetics.
-These two factors affect your whole body, so you can develop psoriasis in many places.
+Your immune system and your genetics play a major role in the development of psoriasis.
+These affect your whole body, so you can develop psoriasis in many places.
 Psoriasis is most common on the scalp, knees, and elbows, but it can appear anywhere.

 It may seem as though your psoriasis is spreading to other parts of your body if it becomes more severe.
 But in actuality, you’re having what’s called a flare-up.

 Researchers believe that more people have the genes for psoriasis than those who actually develop it.
 It’s thought that a combination of genetic and environmental triggers must be present for psoriasis to start.